libp2p/specs/ROADMAP.md

 **High priority for: IPFS**

 **What?** Establishing a connection and performing the initial handshake should be as cheap and fast as possible.
-On TCP, The current libp2p handshakes spends one round-trip negotiating the security protocol, and another roundtrip negotiating the stream multiplexer.
+On TCP, the current libp2p handshake spends one round-trip negotiating the security protocol, and another round-trip negotiating the stream multiplexer.
 By using advanced features of the handshake protocol, we might even be able to reach the holy grail of a 0-RTT handshake in some cases.